SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 To deploy the application perform the following steps:

 1. Open command prompt.
-2. Login to the account and space
+2. Login to the account and space:

 ```
 cf login